 The Reformed Faith

 We are committed to the historic Reformed faith as expressed in the Westminster Confession of Faith and the Larger and Shorter Catechisms.
-We believe the disease of sin is worse than we think, and therefore we need a cure better than we think.
-Only God could accomplish reaching, renewing, and redeeming broken sinners like us.
+We believe the disease of sin is worse than we think and we need a cure better than we think.
+Thankfully, God has accomplished reaching, renewing, and redeeming broken sinners like us.

 The Authority of Scripture